In this tutorial you'll learn how to animate Freepik vectors. Read this step-by-step tutorial about how to create vector animations in After Effects.

 Animate its scale and position and adjust the timing in the timeline.

-Now we will need to duplicate the bubbles and offset their position.
-But to do this, you will have to reanimate each of them again and again.
+Now we'll need to duplicate the bubbles and offset their position.
+But to do this, you'll have to reanimate each of them again and again.

 Duplicate the bubble layer.
 Right click on the layer stack, not selecting any layers, and go to New > Null Object.

-This will create an object (which will not be visible in render.
+This will create an object (which won't be visible in render.
 This is just a type of handle/controller) and a layer for it.
 Rename the layer with the same name with which we are going to parent it.
 In this case it’s Bubble-2.

-Now, click on the little spiral button in front of the Bubble-2 layer and you will see that a whip appears from it.
+Now, click on the little spiral button in front of the Bubble-2 layer and you'll see that a whip appears from it.
 Drop that on the Bubble-2 null layer.
 This will parent the animated layer to the null object.

 Now you can animate the null separately – like its position and rotation – and the main Bubble-2 animation layer will move with it.
-This will not affect the core animation and keys done on the main layer.
+This won't affect the core animation and keys made on the main layer.
 This will be like a secondary animation.
 So now if we move the null object somewhere else, the bubble will move there and the core animation will stay intact.

-Offset the two bubbles with regards to timing and position, and you are done.
+Offset the two bubbles with regards to timing and position, and you're done.
 Repeat for as many bubbles as you want.

 And it’s done!
 (I know it was a lot more coffees than I said)

 I hope you enjoyed this tutorial.
 This is just some basic stuff we can do with AE.
-The possibilities are countless and hopefully this tutorial gave you a kick-start in this amazing art.
+The possibilities are endless and hopefully this tutorial gave you a kick-start in this amazing art.